Swingin’ Basie Beats

 Basie brought back rhythm and beat with a swing!

-Steven resides in Chicago where great architecture and jazz surround the city.
-He is an architect, photographer and historian.
-He also has a passion for WWII-era culture.
+Steven Padal lives in Chicago where great architecture and jazz surround the city.
+He is an architect, photographer, historian and has a passion for WWII-era culture.